riyanshibohra/DocTalk/README.md

 # DocTalk 🤖

-An intelligent document interaction system that allows users to chat with their documents using advanced language models.
+An Intelligent Document Interaction System that allows users to chat with their documents using advanced Language Models.

 ## 🛠️ Tech Stack